 Companies can no longer afford to simply house goods and materials long-term.
 If cargo sits too long in one place, the logistics… Read More

 Remember when merchants everywhere were racing to have an online presence?
 Fast-forward a few years to an e-commerce market that has become so saturated that is it exceedingly difficult for new products to stand out.
 The solution: a return to the traditional brick and mortar.

 More than 20 US e-commerce companies are estimated to have launched a physical presence in the past year.
-The ability to provide a hands-on shopping experience, personally connect with customers, and offer buyers the instant gratification of walking out of the store with… Read More
+The ability to provide a hands-on shopping experience, personally connect with customers, and offer buyers the instant gratification of walking out of… Read More

 JLL hosted its latest Pulse360 event in Orlando this month, gathering institutional property owners, lenders, developers and top commercial real estate brokers for a panel discussion on the latest trends impacting the region’s real estate market and forecasting what’s ahead for Orlando.
-The panelists touched on topics ranging from urban infill neighborhoods, the increasing influence of Millennials in the market,… Read More
+The panelists touched on topics ranging from urban infill neighborhoods, the increasing influence of Millennials… Read More

 JLL took the pulse of South Florida’s commercial real estate market at its inaugural Pulse360 event this month in Miami, where institutional property owners, lenders, developers and top CRE brokers gathered for a panel discussion to shed light on key trends to watch in the local real estate market.
-The panelists touched on just about everything – ranging from shifting investment from Latin America, the impact of loosening Cuba-US relations on future real estate… Read More
+The panelists touched on just about everything – ranging from shifting investment from Latin America, the impact of loosening Cuba-US relations on… Read More